 Simio invites you to participate in our biannual simulation contest.
 This is open to both graduate and undergraduate student teams.
 In addition to the fame and glory as well as "bragging rights" and exposing your work to potential employers there will be cash prizes totaling $5500, twice a year, for the top 4 teams!

-Below is a summary of the May 2021 problem (January through May 2021) that focuses on Demand Driven Materials Requirement Planning:
+Below is a summary of the December 2021 problem (August through December 2021) that focuses on a clinic and urgent care:

 Students: If your instructor is assigning this as a required class project, ask your instructor how you register.
 If you are doing this as an ad-hoc project or optional assignment, register for the contest, visit here.
 Consult the Contest Rules and Guidelines for additional important information and helpful success tips.